yazgoo/vmux/README.md

 [video demo](https://www.youtube.com/watch?v=TIZZL5dFtQc)

-`vmux new` will start vmux in interactive mode.
+`vmux new` or `vmux` will start vmux in interactive mode.
 You'll be prompted to:

 - create a new session (via `New: ...` (pre-named), or `New` (custom-named))
 - exit (via `Detach`)